1Listen to my instruction, O my people. Turn your ear to the words of my mouth.

 9The children of Ephraim, being well-equipped archers, turned back in the day of battle.

-10They did not keep the covenant of God, and they refused to walk in his Torah.
+10They did not keep the covenant of God, and they refused to walk according to his law.

 11They forgot his deeds, even his wondrous acts that he had shown them.